Cooper-Zhong/Cooper-Zhong.github.io/_pages/about.md

 <!-- name your picture `prof_pic.jpg` and put it in the `img/` folder. -->

-My current research is on Software Engineering.
-I am exploring library fuzzing technique assisted with Large Language Models to discover potential bugs.
+My current research is on Software Engineering, specifically LLM4SE.
+I am exploring the application of Large Language Models in discovering potential bugs within libraries.
 I am also very interested in research fields inlcuding Natural Language Processing, trustworthiness & safety of Large Language Models.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->